 On Faraday Street in Carlton, Market Lane occupies a tiny terrace beside Baker D. Chirico, with a serving window, a narrow strip of seating, and coffee doing most of the work.
 You notice it from the pavement rather than from half a block away.
 That modest footprint is part of the appeal.

 The wider Market Lane network matters, but Carlton is the cleanest version of the idea.
-The room is built for espresso, filter, and a quick retail browse rather than a long sit-down, while Collins Street and the Brunswick East roastery show how the brand stretches across Melbourne without losing its center.
+The room is built for espresso, filter, and a quick retail browse rather than a long sit-down, while the CBD, market, South Melbourne, Brunswick, and roastery locations show how the brand stretches across Melbourne without losing its centre.

 Market Lane's coffee is built around clarity rather than display.
-The Carlton shop serves espresso and filter with the sort of ease that makes a short visit feel considered, and the house-roasted approach gives even the simplest order a clear point of view.
+The Carlton shop serves espresso and filter with the sort of ease that makes a short visit feel considered, and the house-roasted approach gives even the simplest order a clear house style.
 This is a small room, but not a casual one.

 The draw is the combination of coffee and retail.
 Beans, brewers, and a few home-brewing extras give the stop a second purpose, while the bakery next door turns a quick cup into a neat Carlton errand.
 You can linger for a minute, but the room works best when you accept its speed and move with it.

-Small does the right work here.
+The small footprint suits the visit.
 The room feels intimate rather than precious, and the service window keeps the line moving without flattening the place into pure takeaway.
-If you want the fuller Market Lane picture, Carlton is the branch to read first, then the CBD and Brunswick East locations make the network easier to understand.
+If you want the fuller Market Lane picture, Carlton is the branch to read first, then the CBD, market, South Melbourne, Brunswick, and roastery locations make the network easier to understand.

-Market Lane Coffee is shortlisted because Carlton gives Melbourne one tiny, serious coffee room that still feels local inside a larger brand.
-It has enough coffee distinction to cross town for, enough retail to leave with something useful, and enough restraint to stay honest about the kind of visit it suits.
+Market Lane Coffee earns its place because Carlton gives Melbourne a tiny coffee room that still feels local inside a larger brand.
+Cross town for precise espresso and filter, a retail shelf worth browsing, and a short-visit rhythm that is clear about what kind of stop it suits.